-The scores in Figure 11 are the result of each player subtracting from the value of the opponent's territory the number of prisoners which he has captured, rather than adding them to his own total; but the end result is the same: Black wins by 5 points.
+The scores in Figure 11 are the result of each player subtracting from the value of the opponent's territory the number of prisoners captured, rather than adding them to their own total; but the end result is the same: Black wins by 5 points.
 If komi were 7 points then White would win the game by 2 points.

 |Figure 11 Territories re-arranged|